braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/okta.md

 ### Step 1b: Edit SAML SSO settings

-From your Okta Admin dashboard, you will be provided a target URL (login URL) and `x.509` certificate under **SAML Signing Certificate** which you must input into your Braze account.
+From your Okta Admin dashboard, you will be provided a target URL (login URL) and `x.509` certificate under **SAML Signing Certificate** which you must input into your Braze account's **Security Settings** page.

 ![][7]{: style="max-width:75%"}